Ensign Peak Advisors: SEC Investigation and penalty

-As a result of these charges, the SEC penalized EP $4 million and the LDS Church $1 million.
+As a result of these charges, the SEC penalized Ensign Peak $4 million and the LDS Church $1 million.

-In the church's official statement of this matter, it was explained that the church had worked with the SEC for years to make this settlement.
-It was openly admitted that the church's senior leadership had been aware of and been legally advised in the creation of the shell LLCs.
-When asked if EP had failed to comply with SEC regulations, the church simply responded, "We reached resolution with the SEC.
+The church stated it had worked with the SEC for years to reach settlement, and that the church’s "senior leadership received and relied upon legal counsel when it approved of the use of the external companies to make the filings."
+The church further stated, "We reached resolution with the SEC.
 We affirm our commitment to comply with the law, regret mistakes made, and now consider this matter closed."